itavero/vscode-cmake-language-model-tools/README.md

 Below is a list of language model tools that are provided by this extension.

-### `#get_cmake_build_directory`
+### `#get_cmake_project_info`

 > State: ✅ **Implemented**

-This tool returns the build directory for the current CMake project.
-It is useful for understanding where the build artifacts are located.
-Especially useful if you have multiple configurations with different build directories, and you want to know which one is currently active.
+This tool returns comprehensive information about the current CMake project including the source directory, build directory, and an alphabetically sorted list of all targets with their types.
+It provides a high-level overview of the project structure and available build targets.

 ### `#get_cmake_cache_variable`